Indonesian invasion of East Timor: Australian involvement

-Indonesia invaded East Timor during the political crisis and social unrest in Australia following the dismissal of the Whitlam Labor party government.
-Previously secret files of the Australian Department of Foreign Affairs and Trade, released in September 2000, showed that comments by the Whitlam Labor party government may have encouraged the Suharto regime to invade East Timor.
-Gough Whitlam had been a vocal anti-imperialist and anti-colonialist but saw imperialism and colonialism almost entirely as European phenomena and had supported China, despite its imperialism and was supportive of Indonesian imperialism to undo Dutch, Portuguese and British colonialism.
+Indonesia invaded East Timor during the political crisis and social unrest in Australia following the 1975 Australian constitutional crisis.
+Previously secret files of the Australian Department of Foreign Affairs and Trade, released in September 2000, showed that comments by the Whitlam government may have encouraged the Suharto regime to invade East Timor.
+Gough Whitlam had been a vocal anti-imperialist: he viewed East Timor as an artificial construction of Portugal, and that Indonesia had the right to reclaim it as their territory.
 Despite the unpopularity of the events in East Timor within segments of the Australian public, the Fraser, Hawke and Keating governments allegedly co-operated with the Indonesian military and President Suharto to obscure details about conditions in East Timor and to preserve Indonesian control of the region.
 There was some disquiet towards policy with the Australian public, because of the deaths of the Australian journalists and arguably also because the actions of the Timorese people in supporting Australian forces during the Battle of Timor in World War II were well-remembered.
 Protests took place in Australia against the occupation, and some Australian nationals participated in the resistance movement.